ssingh09299/ssingh09299.github.io/_posts/2021-03-19-See_The_Real.md

   goes in earning and when we have sufficient wealth, we do not have the health to live the way we want to.

-* You do not attempt, just to avoid failure; yet without attempting, you fail.
+* We do not attempt, just to avoid failure; yet without attempting, we fail.